-The Public Health Nurse is responsible for providing comprehensive public health nursing services to residents of Inuvik in accordance with established standard of nursing practice, the philosophy, objectives, and policies of the Northwest Territories Health and Social Services Authority-Beaufort Delta Region, the principles of primary health care, the aid of this position is to: prevent or reduce the incidence of communicable diseases; protect, restore and/or maintain the health status of clients experiencing various events during the lifespan; and, promote community wellness through health promotion, screening and intervention activities.
+The Public Health Nurse is responsible for providing comprehensive public health nursing services to residents of Yellowknife, Ndilo and Dettah, in accordance with established standard of nursing practice, the philosophy, objectives and policies of the Northwest Territories Health and Social Services Authority, the principles of Primary Health Care and the NWT Public Health Act.
+Using the principles of primary health care, the aim of this position is to: prevent or reduce the incidence of communicable diseases; protect, restore and/or maintain the health status of clients experiencing various events during the lifespan; and, promote community wellness through health promotion, screening and intervention activities.